evanwill/openrefine-b/content/1-data.md

 nav: Data
 ---

-Refine can handle all sorts of data from all sorts of sources:
+One of Refine's strengths is the flexibility to handle all sorts of data from all sorts of sources:

+{% capture formats %}
-- **Import formats:** TSV, CSV, custom separator, Excel, ODF spreadsheet, XML, JSON, RDF, Google Sheets, MARC...
+<span class="term">Import formats:</span> CSV, TSV, custom separator, Excel, ODF spreadsheet, XML, JSON, RDF, Google Sheets, MARC, line-based text...

-- **Import sources:** local file, archive (zip), URL, clipboard, database, or Google Sheets
+<span class="term">Import sources:</span> local file(s), archive (zip), URL, clipboard, database, or Google Sheets.

-- **Output formats:** TSV, CSV, HTML, Excel, ODF spreadsheet, SQL, Wikidata, RDF schema, or custom template
+<span class="term">Output formats:</span> TSV, CSV, HTML, Excel, ODF spreadsheet, SQL, Wikidata, RDF schema, or custom template...
+{% endcapture %}
+{% include card.html text=formats %}

-The data is imported *without* changing the original source--a new copy is saved in an optimized format in the Refine working directory.
+Refine imports the data *without* changing the original source, saving a copy using an optimized format in the "workspace directory" on your computer.
+Importantly, Refine is *not* a cloud based service, no data is sent off your computer during this process (see [where data is stored](https://docs.openrefine.org/manual/installing#set-where-data-is-stored) and [data privacy FAQ](https://openrefine.org/privacy.html)).

-Once imported, the data is represented as tabular, using this basic terminology:
+Once imported, Refine's interface represents the data in a tabular grid, using this basic terminology:

-{% include figure.html img="table.png" alt="table parts" width="100%" %}
+{% include figure.html img="refine-terms.png" alt="Refine row, column, cell labelled" %}

-Refine is efficient enough to provide comfortable performance up to 100,000's of rows (although, you may want to [increase memory allocated to Java](https://github.com/OpenRefine/OpenRefine/wiki/FAQ:-Allocate-More-Memory){:target="_blank"}).
+Refine is efficient enough to provide comfortable performance up to 100,000's of rows.
+For very large data sets, you may want to [increase memory allocation](https://docs.openrefine.org/manual/installing#increasing-memory-allocation){:target='_blank' rel='noopener'}.

 ## Messy Data

 Inconsistent formats, unnecessary white space, extra characters, typos, etc...
 Messy data is the bane of analysis!

-Each column contains exactly the same info:
+For example, each column contains exactly the same info:

 | 2015-10-14 | $1,000 | ID |
 | 10/14/2015 | 1000 | I.D. |